silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 ## <small class="text-body-tertiary">Part 6: </small><br>The deprivation

-There is a Facebook post that has been going around, and it is what made me want to write this essay. [^a]
+There is a Facebook post that has been going around, and it is what made me want to write this. [^a]

 > People don't realize what emotional deprivation does to a person.
 When you've gone too long without love, affection, genuine care, or even a simple hug, loneliness starts changing the way you think.
 You become attached too quickly.
 You cling to people who were never meant to stay.
 You mistake the bare minimum for something extraordinary because you've been starving for kindness.
 You start giving endless effort just to receive a fraction of what you give back.
 You ignore red flags, overextend yourself, and slowly lose your self-respect trying to prove you're worth loving.
 Your pride fades, your boundaries disappear, and you begin accepting things you once promised yourself you never would.
 Loneliness doesn't just make you feel empty.
 Sometimes, it convinces you to settle for less than you deserve, simply because being treated poorly feels less painful than being alone.